APRICOT SENSATION

 If ever there was a flower that you could say “glows in the dark,” Bicolor Bonanza would fit that description.
 This flower stands out in the garden with its contrast of large bright orange-red and gold blooms.
 This is an outstanding garden plant, with strong upright scapes that are completely weather resistant.
 The plant makes a nice tight nosegay of flowers, with good substance and outstanding sun resistance.
 The foliage is medium green and has shown excellent rust resistance.
 It is pod and pollen fertile.

 I have seen dozens of these orange and gold bicolor flowered plants, but this one is by far the best of that type.
-It has moderate increase. ($135 sdf.
+It has moderate increase. ($105 df.
 Spring shipping)

 BLUEBERRY RIPPLES